DoctorWkt/SubC/8_Expression_Parsing.md

 returns a pointer to the new node. `primary()` itself receives a pointer to an *lvalue* struct, so it can return the type of the expression in the AST tree that it returns.

-> One question I haven't resolved at this point: could the *lvalue* struct and the AST node struct be merged?
-Are there any places where they need to be separate?
-If not, a merge would make sense and minimise the number of arguments to many functions.